 - Hand Mixer.
 An easy way to shred your chicken.

 - Instant Read Thermometer.
 The best method to check chicken for doneness.

 Crock Pot Shredded Chicken

-- 2 boneless, skinless chicken breasts (about 8 ounces each) — or boneless, skinless thighs, bone-in chicken breasts, or bone-in chicken thighs
+- 2 medium boneless, skinless chicken breasts (about 8 ounces each) — or boneless, skinless thighs, bone-in chicken breasts, or bone-in chicken thighs

 Place chicken in the bottom of the slow cooker.
 Position the chicken so it's in a single layer and season, if desired (see blog post above for suggestions).